 You can also find centers around providing paraglides and boats.
 There are also some modern spas for yoga, massage, meditation, and Reiki, providing over a dozen various retreats.
 Some also arrange 1-20 day treks, including hiking as well as courses in yoga and meditation.

-Lakeside can lead you to start exploring the shores of Phewa lake on foot or by riding a bicycle.
-In contrast to the garish tourism growth of lakeside, the precipitous southwestern lakeside is covered with a velvety forest and alive with the birds singing.
+Lakeside can lead you to start exploring the shores of Phewa Lake on foot or by riding a bicycle.
+In contrast to the garish tourism growth of the lakeside, the precipitous southwestern lakeside is covered with a velvety forest and alive with birds singing.

 The vigorous Rani Ban, or Queen’s Forest, puts an emerald shade on the lake combined with the reflection of snow-white peaks of Annapurna mountains on its mirror surface on clear days.